 What will happen

-This is the preliminary Festival programme.
-We encourage initiatives and activities that are not part of the official Festival schedule.
+This is the preliminary Festival programme – hours might be changed.
+We also encourage initiatives and activities that are not part of the official Festival schedule.

 During the morning and evening gatherings, which are the occasions during the day when we all meet, there is a chance to present information concerning all or many of the Festival participants.